Environmental Earth Sciences BSc (Honours) 2025 entry

 Modules

-In first year, you must complete at least one compulsory module, and in second year, you must complete at least two compulsory modules.
-At Honours level, you will take seven to eight compulsory modules.
+In first and second year, you must complete at least two compulsory modules.
+At Honours level, you will take seven or eight compulsory modules.

 Students are required to take at least one of the following three modules in their first year: